Yamakuku/helix2-cipher/README.md

 **Q: Why create a new cipher?**
 A: Purely educational.
 Understanding how ciphers work by building one is a valuable learning experience.

-**Q: Is this better than ChaCha20?**
-A: No. ChaCha20 is a proven, standardized cipher.
-This is an experiment.

 **Q: Can I use this in my project?**
-A: Technically yes (MIT license), but please don't use it for anything requiring real security.
+A: Yes (MIT license), but please don't use it for anything requiring proven security.